-Harriet Behar, a MOSES Organic Specialist, attends the biannual meetings of the National Organic Standards Board (NOSB) to ensure that organic farmers have a voice in shaping the rules.
-She has served on an adhoc committee for the NOSB.
+Harriet Behar, MOSES Senior Organic Specialist, serves on the National Organic Standards Board (NOSB) to ensure that organic farmers have a voice in shaping the rules.
+Her term runs through 2020.

-Harriet currently serves on the Research and Extension and Food Integrity committees for the National Sustainable Agriculture Coalition, and on the Wisconsin Organic Advisory Council and the Wisconsin NRCS State Technical Committee.
+Harriet also serves on the Research and Extension plus the Food Integrity committees for the National Sustainable Agriculture Coalition, and on the National Organic Coalition, Wisconsin Organic Advisory Council and the Wisconsin NRCS State Technical Committee.

 Our Policy Partners

 NOC is a national alliance of organizations working to provide a “Washington voice” for farmers, ranchers, environmentalists, consumers and progressive industry members involved in organic agriculture.

 Sign up for their e-newsletter for important policy updates and action alerts.
 This coalition is a great source for understanding Farm Bill legislation and implementation, the new Food Safety legislation, and more.

 The Land Stewardship Project periodically sends out Action Alerts that describe how citizens can make their voices heard on critical issues related to family farming, the environment and our rural communities.

 Sign up for the monthly newsletter, the Fields Report, to find Action Alert updates and steps on what you can do to help force the government to advance sustainable agriculture in your community.
 Have questions?
 Contact Margaret Krome, Program Director of Public Policy.

 Located in Nebraska with a national focus, their mission it is to establish strong rural communities, social and economic justice, environmental stewardship, and genuine opportunity for all while engaging people in decisions that affect the quality of their lives and the future of their communities.
 Check their website for a wide variety of regional and national policy discussions and actions affecting rural America.